It’s no secret to queer women that lesbians are the true tastemakers in the world of style, but it’s time we got some freaking credit you know?

 Which is why I decided to highlight a different iconic queer woman each week and talk to her about her fierce style in our new GO mag column “Queer Girl Fashion Icon of The Week” (Message me if you’re interested in submitting!).

 Style that is iconic, style that is wildly creative and style that is for lack of a better word, cool.
 Effortless.
-If you’re not following Marcia Alvarado on Instagram, you should, because it is the ultimate example of queer fashion inspiration, baby.
+If you’re not following Marcia Alvarado on Instagram, you should, because she is the ultimate example of queer fashion inspiration, baby.

 Not only is Alvarado insanely chic, Alvarado is also a pretty fierce human-being too who boasts a plethora of interesting careers: Structural Engineer.
 Model.
 And blogger, to name a few.